-Interactive quizzes, weekend craft classes, and staff-guided lab-coat experiments keep 6–12-year-olds curious for 90 minutes, and indoor safety plus nearby playground suit parental needs.
+What makes it 84% Kids-Friendly: Interactive quizzes, weekend craft classes, and staff-guided lab-coat experiments keep 6–12-year-olds curious for 90 minutes, and indoor safety plus nearby playground suit parental needs.

 Weekend & Summer Workshops:

-Tip: Check the online schedule and arrive 10 minutes early to secure spots.
+Tip: Check the schedule online and arrive 10 minutes early to secure spots.

 Group Experiment Tour: